 - Get active on all the job boards & communities - network with fellow freelancers.

-- Use Facebook, LinkedIn & Twitter efficiently, all of the platforms have a lot of potentials - Reach out to people posting different jobs on all of the platforms.
+- Use Facebook, LinkedIn & Twitter efficiently, all of the platforms have a lot of potential - Reach out to people posting different jobs on all of the platforms.

 - Make your online presence a mirror of what you want to convey to your potential client.